waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fab-geometrycontext"></a>10 Class Fab_GeometryContext:

-GeometryProduce: Context needed to produce FreeCAD geometry objects.
+A private mutable context needed to produce FabGeometry objects.
 Attributes:
 * *Plane* (FabPlane): Plane to use.
 * *Query* (Fab_Query): The CadQuery Workplane wrapper to use.

+Old Attributes:
 * *_GeometryGroup*: (App.DocumentObjectGroup):
   The FreeCAD group to store FreeCAD Geometry objects into.
   This field needs to be set prior to use with setGeometryGroup() method.

+Constructor:
+* Fab_GeometryContext(Plane, Query)

 ### <a name="fabgeometries----copy"></a>10.1 `Fab_GeometryContext.`copy():